Compact Bell inequalities for multipartite experiments

-From the point of view of the correlation polytope methods, the CHSH-type Bell inequalities correspond faces of the full correlations polytope.
-We denote them as $F_{MN}$, for two-party case above.
+From the point of view of the correlation-polytope method, the CHSH-type Bell inequalities correspond faces of the full correlations polytope.
+We denote them as $\mathcal {F}_{MN}$ for the two-party case mentioned above (sometimes we shall use $\mathcal {F}_{MN}$ as the name of the polytope itself, as from mathematical standpoint it is defined by its faces).
 The inequalities associated with facets (the faces of maximal dimension, that is such that the number of linearly independent vertices on the face equals to the dimension of the polytope) of full correlation polytope are tight CHSH-type Bell inequalities.
+The vectors representing vertices of a full correlation polytope $\mathcal {F}_{MN}$ are expressible by the following tensor product